-5. NEW: AMAZON SMILE: We have an account at Amazon Smile.
+5. AMAZON SMILE: We have an account at Amazon Smile.
 You simply login to smile.amazon.com using your login for amazon.com.
 You then select Calvary Chapel San Clemente… location: San Clemente, CA. established: 2010.
 BE CAREFUL.
 There is another person posing as Calvary Chapel under the name San Clemente Calvary Chapel.
 Do not select them.
 They are fraudulently using our name.

 ARE BELIEVERS REQUIRED TO TITHE...